toppeMRI/toppe/Files.md

 A `.mod` can contain an array of pulse shapes of equal length; which shape to play out is determined dynamically at run-time using the instructions in the scan loop file.

-The raster time (sample dwell time) is fixed to 4us for both RF and gradient waveforms.

 ## scanloop.txt